Strategic Issues in Employing and Deploying Damages Experts

 Working with damages experts

 Advance planning by counsel working in conjunction with damages experts, once engaged, and by tribunals and the parties to establish the procedures for addressing how evidence from damages experts will be presented, is critical for maximising the beneficial role that such experts can play.

 For parties and their counsel, this advance planning typically starts with a detailed production schedule for ensuring that the experts are effectively integrated into the development of the damages case and that expert reports are prepared in a timely fashion in close coordination with the preparation of the parties’ memorials.

 In many cases, it takes time to develop the appropriate methodology for assessing and quantifying damages.
 This frequently entails a collaborative process involving the expert, counsel and the client that may take weeks or even months to develop, taking on board the parallel development of the factual and legal case, which influences the damages case.
 Counsel typically works with the expert to obtain relevant documents, data and other information from the client.

-An early issue that often arises is whether to seek (or oppose) bifurcation of liability and damages, an issue discussed in Chapter 8 on procedural issues.
+An early issue that often arises is whether to seek (or oppose) bifurcation of liability and damages.

 The tribunal can play an important role by placing issues regarding damages and experts on the agenda for the first procedural conference so the parties are prepared to discuss tentative procedures for addressing expert evidence on damages.
 Of course, in most instances, the parties cannot be expected to have fully developed their damages cases at that early stage and may not be ready to take positions on the relevant procedural issues regarding the presentation of expert evidence.
 Indeed, in many instances the parties will not yet have engaged damages experts at that stage.
 That can frequently be the case for the claimant, and it is even more often the case for the respondent.